-Winter is here and for many fitness enthusiasts it is the perfect time to relish on their favorite foods and bulk up.
+Winter is the perfect time for many fitness enthusiasts to relish on their favorite foods and bulk up.
 If you have been eagerly eyeing the holiday season so that you could “gain fat” and boast your protruding body, then it’s time to re-assess your strategy.
 No longer is “bulking up” your necessity during the winters.
 Younger generation of bodybuilders look for options that would help them gain lean muscle rather than putting on stubborn fat that is pro-inflammatory.

 Since winter comes along with hordes of festive foods, some people consider it a rest period when it comes to their diet, doing their adrenals a lot of good.
 But then there are others, who burn a lot before and during the holiday season to keep their higher calorie level in control.